Ben-L-Stats/BITsurv/README.md

 We recommend opening the examples folder and using these to get started with the package.

 ## Documentation
-The documentation with examples can be accessed in R
+The documentation with additional examples can also be accessed in directly in R.
 ```
 #The two main functions are:
 ?BIT.surv